 This lively place holds dinner-tango shows in a beautifully restored San Telmo building dating from 1867.
-Performances are a fusion of tango and theater, traditional with a smart dress code, while Sunday is the most popular night.
-Simply choose the night for you.
-(S) Map N6 • 1st Floor, Riobamba 416, Once • 4953-2794 Adm • Elbesotango@yahoo.com.ar
+Performances are a fusion of tango and theater, telling the story of tango's birth in the city's bordellos to its embracement by the bourgeoisie, and later its reinvention by Astor Piazzolla (see p28).
+The ambience is romantic and intimate. @ Map F2 • Perú 322, San Telmo • 5199-1770

+Adm • www.querandi.com.ar